 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is high blood pressure.
 Your blood pressure is the force of your blood moving against the walls of your arteries.
 Hypertension causes your blood pressure to get so high that your heart has to work much harder than normal.
 This can damage your heart.
 The cause of your hypertension may not be known.
 This is called essential or primary hypertension.
 Hypertension caused by another medical condition, such as kidney disease, is called secondary hypertension.
-Blood pressure often increases with age.
-The diastolic (bottom) number tends to decrease, but the systolic (top) number tends to increase.
-However, hypertension is not a normal part of aging.
+Blood pressure often increases with age, but hypertension is not a normal part of aging.
 You may be able to control your blood pressure with lifestyle changes, medicines, or both.